Ashvin-Ranjan/Ashvin-Ranjan/README.md

-I am a Computer Science @ The University of Washington expected to graduate in 2027.
+I am a Computer Science Student @ The University of Washington expected to graduate in 2027.

 Current Interests: Computational Linguistics with focus in Semantic Typology and NLP Architecture.